The Ups and Downs of Flying with Wizz Air.

 Like you, we asked those same questions.
 Many people search for reviews of Wizz Air safety.
 Others try to compare Wizz to the other budget airlines like RyanAir.
 Some ask about the check-in process, while others wonder about food.
 Lots of people ask “why is Wizz Air so cheap?” and the answer is down below in our prices section of the post.

 In short, we enjoy Wizz Air – but we know that there are A LOT of criticisms out there about the airline.
 We’ll dive into why that might be in this post.
 That said, this is not a sponsored post.
 We’ve flown with Wizz Air around Eastern Europe/the Balkans half a dozen times and had only positive experiences with the budget airline.
 Now, we want to tell you about those experiences so that you can make the decision for yourself whether to try them out or not!

-Update: The handluggage requirements for Wizz Air will change in November 2018.
-From then on, you have to pay extra for a big handluggage item.
-Of course we’re not big fans of this change.
+Update: The hand luggage requirements for Wizz Air changed in November 2018.
+From then on, you have to pay extra for a big hand luggage item.
 Please note that this was not the case when we wrote this article originally.
 We’ll update the article accordingly after we have flown with Wizz Air again.